karimelshimi/instagram-tool/README.md

 # instagram-tool
-instagram tool (create users, check useresnames, generate users and check users as bulk from list)
+Instagram tool (create users, check usernames, generate users and check users as bulk from the list) with Metro Modern UI